Personal Care Labels

-- Semi-Rigid – Semi-rigid bottles, such as many shampoo or conditioner containers, are flexible enough to be squeezed in order to dispense product but still rigid enough to maintain their shape.
+- Semi-Rigid – Semi-rigid bottles, such as many shampoos or conditioner containers, are flexible enough to be squeezed in order to dispense product but still rigid enough to maintain their shape.

 - Non-Rigid, or Full-Squeeze – Almost exclusively seen in tube shapes, full-squeeze containers must be squeezed in order to dispense a product and will not maintain their shape perfectly over time.